Serverless is great for websites. For AI workloads, it's a constant fight.

 cat ~/.ssh/github_deploy.pub >> ~/.ssh/authorized_keys

-cat ~/.ssh/github_deploy # copy this — it's your private key
+cat ~/.ssh/github_deploy # copy the private key

-name: Deploy to VPS
+name: Deploy AI App

 on: